 Continue to 3 of 7 below.

 - Visual confirmation of the presence of mites

 Try Biological Controls First

 Several different insects and arachnids are natural predators of spider mites.
 Encourage these helpers by limiting the use of chemicals in the garden.
-Natural predators include:
+Natural predators of spider tree mites include:

 Continue to 5 of 7 below.

 - Gall midge (Feltiella acari Suga)